OC-sudo/homepage/bio.md

-She was research associate at YNU, Yoshikawa Laboratory, Yokohama, Japan (2017), part-time lecturer at YNU, Department of Electrical and Computer Engineering, Yokohama, Japan (2014-2017), and Device Engineer at Sony China Electronics Ltd,.
+She was a research associate at YNU, Yoshikawa Laboratory, Yokohama, Japan (2017), part-time lecturer at YNU, Department of Electrical and Computer Engineering, Yokohama, Japan (2014-2017), and Device Engineer at Sony China Electronics Ltd,.
 Wuxi, China (2008-2010).